rackerlabs/support-how-to/content/rackspace-email/cloud-office-migrations-faq.md

 type: article
 created_date: '2013-11-13'
 created_by: Milton Prado
-last_modified_date: '2016-01-18'
+last_modified_date: '2017-07-04'
-last_modified_by: Kyle Laffoon
+last_modified_by: William Loy
 product: Rackspace Email
 product_url: rackspace-email
 ---

+### Prerequisites

+- **Applies to:** Administrator
+- **Difficulty:** Moderate
+- **Time needed:** Depends on migration type
+- **Tools required:** Administrator access

+For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

 #### What types of environments can you migrate from?

 We support migrations from Exchange Server 2003, 2007, and 2010 (in-house and hosted), Google Apps, Gmail, GroupWise 7 and 8, Zimbra, Lotus Notes, POP, and IMAP.

-#### We have slow bandwidth and a slow in-house server.
-Will your migration tool work?

-Yes.
-We have highly experienced Rackers who have helped customers migrate from a variety of environments.
-If the migration speed does not meet your expectations, we can also migrate via **.pst** files using FTP for Exchange mailboxes.
+See [Email migration services](/how-to/email-migration-services) for a list of migration options.

 #### How much does a migration to Rackspace cost?